Functional Shoulder Instability

 What is Functional Shoulder Instability?

-If left untreated, it can increase your risk of developing a variety of injuries ranging from shoulder impingement and bursitis to rotator cuff tears, labral tears and dislocations.
+If left untreated, it can increase your risk of developing various injuries ranging from shoulder impingement and bursitis to rotator cuff tears, labral tears and dislocations.

-There are a variety of factors which can increase your risk of developing shoulder instability.
+There are a variety of factors that can increase your risk of developing shoulder instability.
 These include: